 Show People faces

-When it comes to web design, one of the most important considerations is how you will use images.
+One of the most important considerations regarding web design is how you will use images.

 After all, a website is ultimately just a collection of visual elements, so the images you choose can make or break your site.